SCOPE OF THIS CHAPTER

 Where applicants have had a home study reported completed by or on behalf of a different adoption agency within the last 2 years and that report is made available, the fee for a second report will apply.

-The applicants must also agree to undertake and pay for a medical examination (see paragraph 6 below), identify three personal referees (including one relative) and consent to the taking up of references and other statutory checks (see Section 7, Checks and References).
+The applicants must also agree to undertake and pay for a medical examination (see Section 6, Health below), identify three personal referees (including one relative) and consent to the taking up of references and other statutory checks (see Section 7, Checks and References).

 Once a completed Application Form has been received, a new Adoption Case Record should be opened for the applicants.